cult-of-coders/redis-oplog/README.md

 Or import this before anything else server-side.
 (It is very important that this is the first thing you load) Make sure that if you use packages that initialize collections, even local ones, *cultofcoders:redis-oplog* needs to be loaded before them.

+Note: Does not work with *insecure* package.
+Remove it and specify *allow* or *deny* for each collection.
+Thank you!

 ## Basic Usage

+It's the SAME!

 ```js
 // or Meteor.publishWithRedis if you chose overridePublishFunction as false